Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Truth Social’s Terms of Service prohibits threats and harassment on the platforms including posts or contributions that:

-• Use any information from the Truth Social in order to harass, abuse, or harm another person.
+- Use any information from the Truth Social in order to harass, abuse, or harm another person; and

 Doxing

-Truth Social’s Community Guidelines appear to allow users to report content that shares, or threatens to share, someone’s private information without their consent.
+Truth Social’s Community Guidelines appear to allow for reporting content “sharing or threatening to share the private information of an individual without their consent or breach of privacy rights of others.”
 The platform does not specify enforcement mechanisms.

 Manipulated Media